Description

 Applying this definition to our asset in some examples:

-• Looking at average time in days below previous high water mark in of days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (144 days).
+• Looking at the average days below previous high of days in the last 5 years of Constellation Energy, we see it is relatively lower, thus better in comparison to the benchmark SPY (120 days)

 Performance (YTD)